guilhemmarchand/trackme/docs/cribl_integration.rst

 **If you are using Cribl, you can easily inegrate TrackMe in a just a few steps, using the excellent native Cribl design, TrackMe will take into account the concept of Cribl pipelines to create, monitor and render the data sources automatically.**

+*In a nutshell:*

 - A configuration parameter is available in TrackMe to enable the Cribl mode
-- Once activated, the Cribl mode updates the way TrackMe is breaking the data sources
+- Once activated, the Cribl mode updates the way TrackMe is identifying and breaking the data sources
 - To achieve this, TrackMe relies on the **crible_pipe** indexed field automatically created by Cribl when data is indexed in Splunk
 - Related searches naturally uses the **crible_pipe** information, which accurately represents the data pipeline as it should be monitored, from Cribl to Splunk